yefanh/computer_graphic/README.txt

 c.
 Notes for grading

-- Tested on macOS with the provided `include/` and `lib/` folders using the supplied Makefile:
+- Built and run successfully using the supplied Makefile together with the course `include/` and `lib/` folders (same layout as the demos-glfw examples):
-    - `make`
+    - On Unix-like systems: `make` then `./ScenegraphsWithKeyframeCameras`
-    - `./ScenegraphsWithKeyframeCameras`
+    - On Windows (MinGW/WSL): `make` then `ScenegraphsWithKeyframeCameras.exe`
 - Use keys 1–4 to switch cameras; `F`/`B` and the arrow keys to move; `S` to toggle between Phong+texture shading and toon shading.